 |Notice the graceful wooden calladas dividing the hallway.|

 What's more engrossing are the signs and explanations placed in each section.
-When Gorordo became bishop, he'd visit this house on weekends and sleep in his appointed bedroom.
+When Gorordo became bishop, he'd visit this house on weekends and sleep in his own bedroom.
 Mostly though, the Barili-born priest lived in the seminary.

 |The azotea has trellis filled with vines.|